alihassan648/flask-docker-deployment/README.md

 - Environment variables for configuration
 - Production WSGI server (not development server)
 - Automated SSL certificate renewal
+- Docker always bypasses UFW, which is solved by binding sensitive ports to 127.0.0.1 in docker compose file

 ## Endpoints
 - / → Main page